 Executive Director: Business Development, Quality & Human Resources

-Graham is the Executive Director: Business Development, Quality & Human Resources at the London College of Apprenticeship Training.
+Graham is the Executive Director: Business Development, Quality & Human Resources at the Apprenticeship College.
 He holds specific responsibilities for:

 - Employer engagement and sales